lukas-braun/neural-knowledge-assembly/README.md

 Experiments are implemented in python using [pytorch](https://pytorch.org/) for neural network simulations.

-To install all requirements run
+To install all required libaries run

 ```setup
 pip3 install -r requirements.txt